-Prior to joining Atira, she worked at the Canadian Mental Health Association, and brings with her compassion for people struggling with mental wellness.
+Bella joined Atira’s Finance management team in 2018.
+Prior to joining Atira, she worked at the Canadian Mental Health Association, and brings with her understanding for and connection to people struggling with mental health issues.

 Arita first started with Atira in 2002 as a support worker and was the first Program Manager at Sereena’s Housing for Women when it opened in 2006.
 Arita left Atira in 2009 to pursue education, earning a Bachelor in Child and Youth Care and a Master of Science in Social Development.
 In the past ten years she has worked and studied in London, Kenya, India and Seattle.